WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_1st_analysis.rst

 to which run the condition was in:

-Timings files for the pump trials that occurred during the first run, second run and third run (which will be pump_run1.txt,);
+Timings files for the pump trials that occurred during the first run, second run and third run (which will be pump_run1.txt,pump_run2.txt and pump_run3.txt

-Timings files  for the Incongruent trials that occurred during the second run (incongruent_run2.txt);
+Timings files for the control trials that occurred during the first run, second run and third run (which will be control_run1.txt,control_run2.txt and control_run3.txt

-Timings for the Congruent trials that occurred during the first run (congruent_run1.txt);

-Timings for the Congruent trials that occurred during the second run (congruent_run2.txt).
+Each of these timing files will have same format consisting of three columns, in the following order:

+  1 Onset time, in seconds, relative to the start of the scan;

+  2 Duration of the trial, in seconds;

+  3 Parametric modulation.

 The script
 **********